 AvgRelMAE(H)=s=1SRelMAEs,H,k1S, where RelMAEs,H,k=MAEs,H,kCMAEs,H,kB

+Where MAEs,H,kC=1h1kh=1Hk=1Kys,h,k-ys,h,k

 Where MASEH and AvgRelMAE(H) are the MASE and the AvgRelMAE based on one to H forecast horizon (H=1, 4 and 8). ys,h,k and ys,h,k are respectively the h-step ahead actual value and forecast value for data series s based on the kth rolling event.
 There are S data series and K rolling events (S= 1831 and K=18).
-Before we transform the log values to levels, we adjust the final forecasts by adding one-half mean squared error, which mitigate the bias caused by the transformation as the log value of expected mean does not equal to expected mean of the log value (Cooper (e.g., L. Cooper et al., 1999; Ma et al., 2016)et al.,1999).
 T0 is the total number of observations in the estimation window (i.e., T0=160).
-MAEs,H,kC and MAEs,H,kBare the Mean Absolute Errors for the candidate model and the benchmark model respectively for data series s, for a forecast horizon of H, across k rolling events.
+Before we transform the log values to levels for evaluation, we adjust the final forecasts by adding one-half mean squared error, which mitigate the bias caused by the log transformation (e.g., L. Cooper et al., 1999; Ma et al., 2016)

 Results and discussion

 In Table 2, we summarize the forecasting performance of the models across all the product categories.
-Table 3 shows the p-values of the Wilcoxon Sign Rank (WSR) test for the statistical significance of the difference between the models’ forecasting performance.
-(Diebold & Mariano, 1995; Harvey, Leybourne, & Newbold, 1997)The WSR test is the non-parametric version of the traditional t-test without a normality assumption.
+Table 3 shows the results of the Diebold-Mariana (DM) test for the statistical significance of the difference between the models’ forecasting performance.
+(Diebold & Mariano, 1995; Harvey, Leybourne, & Newbold, 1997).
 We find the following from the analysis of the comparisons of forecasts from the different models:

 The Base-lift model generates the least accurate forecasts.

-The ADL-intra model outperforms the ADL-own model, which demonstrates the value of competitive promotional information and corroborates with Huang et al. (2014).
+The ADL-intra model outperforms the ADL-own model, which is consistent with the findings in Huang et al. (2014).

-The ADL-own-EWC model significantly outperforms the ADL-own model.
+The ADL-own-EWC model outperforms the ADL-own model for all the error measures.

-The ADL-own-IC model outperforms the ADL-own model for most of the error measures across lead times except for the volume dependent MAE error measure.
+The ADL-own-IC model generally outperforms the ADL-own model except for the MAE which is scale dependent.

-The ADL-intra-EWC model significantly outperforms the ADL-intra model.
+The ADL-intra-EWC model outperforms the ADL-intra model for all the error measures.

-The ADL-intra-IC model outperforms the ADL-intra model for all the cases except for the MAE error measure.
+The ADL-intra-IC model generally outperforms the ADL-intra model except for the MAE and the MSE error measures for longer forecast horizons (e.g., h=4 and 8).

-Overall, The ADL-intra-EWC model and the ADL-intra-IC model generate the most accurate forecasts among the seven candidate models.
+Overall, The ADL-intra-EWC model and the ADL-intra-IC model generate the most accurate forecasts.
+In Table 6, we compare the forecasting performance of the ADL-intra-EWC model and the ADL-inter-IC model to the ADL-intra model for each individual product category based on the MASE for one to eight-week forecast horizon.
+We focus on the ADL-intra-EWC model and the ADL-inter-IC model because they have the best forecasting performance overall and the ADL-intra model has a similar model specification expect that it overlooks the issue of structural change.
+The comparison results for other error measures and horizons are similar.
+The ADL-intra-EWC model and the ADL-intra-IC model outperforms the ADL-intra model for the majorities of product categories (e.g., 20 and 17 respectively, out of 28 categories).
+They do not outperform the ADL-intra model for all product categories due to the heterogeneity of the data characteristics across different product categories (e.g., Ma et al., 2016).

+Table 2.
+The forecasting performance of the models for all forecast period